Emergency Dentist – Abingdon, VA

 The majority of dental emergencies are the result of small problems snowballing into larger ones over time.
 To prevent this from occurring, you should brush and floss every day and visit us regularly for checkups and cleanings.
 Protect your teeth from sudden injuries by wearing a mouthguard whenever you play sports, especially high-contact ones.
 Also, don’t use your teeth as tools to open packages or chew extremely hard objects such as ice, pen tips, fingernails, etc.

-Do you experience jaw pain every time you wake up?
-If so, your temporomandibular joint (TMJ) that connects your jaw to your skull might be strained or injured.
+Do you experience chronic jaw pain?
+If so, your temporomandibular joints (TMJ) that connect your jaw to your skull might be strained or injured.
 TMJ disorders don’t always rise to emergency levels, but they should be promptly addressed before the problem worsens.
 Our preferred approach is a custom-made occlusal splint that gently shifts the jaw’s resting position and prevents the upper and lower teeth from grinding against each other.
 We may also perform occlusal adjustments so that your teeth come together in the way they should.

 Dental Emergency FAQs